rougier/python-opengl/07-points.rst

 has been done in the vertex shader above).
 We now have one problem to solve.
 A GL point is made from a single vertex and the apparent size of the resulting quad is controlled by the `gl_PointSize` variable resulting in several fragments.
-How things are interpolated between vertices knowing there is ony one vertex?
+How things are interpolated between vertices knowing there is only one vertex?
 The answer is that there is no interpolation.
 If we want to know the position of a fragment relatively to the center, we have to find it ourself.
 Luckily, there is one interesting variable `gl_FragCoord` that gives